Dash-Industry-Forum/Dash-Industry-Forum.github.io/content/guidelines/others.md

 documents are only published temporarily for community review and will be replaced by a full version after the commenting period has closed and the comments have been addressed.
+## DASH-IF Candidate Technical Specification: Content Steering for DASH

+* A second version for community review for the DASH-IF Candidate Technical Specification on _Content Steering for DASH_ is available [here (pdf)](https://dash-industry-forum.github.io/docs/IOP-Guidelines/DASH-IF-CTS-00XX-Content-Steering-2nd-Community-Review.pdf)
+* Content distributors often use multiple Content Delivery Networks (CDNs) to distribute their content to the end-users.
+They may upload a copy of their catalogue to each CDN, or more commonly have all CDNs pull the content from a common origin.
+Alternate URLs are generated, one for each CDN, that point at identical content.
+DASH players may access alternate URLs in the event of delivery problems.
+Content steering describes a deterministic capability for a content distributor to switch the content source that a player uses either at start-up or midstream, by means of a remote steering service.
+The DASH implementation of Content Steering also supports the notion of a proxy steering server which can switch a mobile client between broadcast and unicast sources.
+* Community review is open until Feb 15th, 2023.
+Publication is expected by March 31, 2023.
+* Comments may be submitted through [github](https://github.com/Dash-Industry-Forum/Content-Steering/issues).

 ## DASH-IF Interoperability Specification: Watermarking